getanehworkneh/Tech-assessment/README.md

 This repository provides a structured approach to solving the Tech Assessment for Integration Engineer.
 Each task is broken down into clear steps, with explanations of the underlying concepts and thought processes.

 I have provided the answers in two different formats:
-1) Each task's answer is stored in a separate markdown file.
+1) Each task answer is stored in a separate markdown file.
 2) A Word document is also attached, containing all the answers in one place.

 ## Task 1: Network Debugging